Clear-Bible/ClearDashboard/installer/README.txt

+﻿TEST MERGE

-﻿HOW TO MAKE A RELEASE INSTALLER
+HOW TO MAKE A RELEASE INSTALLER

 NOTES: The command line version of the installer for some reason does not copy over certain runtime files into the proper directory.
 These missing files have been stashed into the \installer\Runtimes\ directory